dotnet/docs/docs/standard/base-types/character-encoding-introduction.md

 ### The Rune type as a scalar value

 The `Rune` type, introduced in .NET Core 3.0, represents a Unicode scalar value.

 The `Rune` constructors validate that the resulting instance is a valid Unicode scalar value, otherwise they throw an exception.

-The term "rune" is not defined in the Unicode Standard.
-The term dates back to [the creation of UTF-8](https://www.cl.cam.ac.uk/~mgk25/ucs/utf-8-history.txt).
-Rob Pike and Ken Thompson were looking for a term to describe what would eventually become known as a code point.
-[They settled on the term "rune"](https://twitter.com/rob_pike/status/732353233474064384), and Rob Pike's later influence over the Go programming language helped popularize the term.

 The following example shows code that successfully instantiates `Rune` instances because the input represents valid scalar values:

 :::code language="csharp" source="character-encoding/csharp/InstantiateRunes.cs" id="SnippetValid":::